lukeprofits/Monero-USD-Price/README.md

 ![Version 1.0](https://img.shields.io/badge/Version-1.0.0-orange.svg)
 ![Python 3.10.9+](https://img.shields.io/badge/Python-3.10.9+-3776ab.svg)

-Monero-USD-Price is an easy way to get the current median or average price of Monero.
+Monero-USD-Price is an easy way to get the current median or average price of Monero in USD.

 Median is recommended over average, because it is less sensitive to outliers.